mincongzhang/AAD/detail_explain.md

 \end{aligned}
 $$

 Ultimately we get the differentiable expressions and we can compute derivatives.
 This is straightforward and intuitive.
-But the cons would be:
+But the disadvantages would be:

 (1)It could be tedious and error prone if we have multiple variables and complicated function